DYNO DAY PREPERATION

 Link to What Injector Data Looks Like

-☐ Bring any cables/dongles/anything needed for aftermarket EFI controllers like Holley Sniper, Terminator, Edelbrock, AEM, etc. You need to supply the cable(s) needed to connect the “brain” to a laptop computer.
-Typically, this is some type of USB to Canbus connector.
-With Holley it is sold seperately.
-We will NOT tune these devices with the handheld display.
+☐ Bring any cables/dongles/anything needed for aftermarket EFI controllers like Holley Sniper, Terminator, Edelbrock, AEM, etc. You need to supply the cable(s) needed to connect the EFI “brain” to a laptop computer.
+Typically, this is some type of USB to canbus connector.
+With Holley it is sold separately.
+We can’t tune stand alone injection system with the handheld display.

 ☐ Make sure the OBD diagnostic port or cable plugin for the Holley/AEM/whatever engine management system you have is accessible inside the vehicle (no OBD ports under the hood).